-STANDARD PRESENT POSITION OPTIONS FOR IMPROVEMENT 27.
-The legislation should give the SAI the right and obligation to report on their work.
-(INTOSAI Lima Declaration Section 16) The legislation should give the SAI the right and obligation to report effectively on its work, and the freedom to decide on the content and timing of its reports and to publish and disseminate them expeditiously.
-(INTOSAI Lima Declaration Section 17) The Auditor General is required to submit reports, which are to be tabled in the Parliament.
+The legislation should give the SAI the right and obligation to report effectively on its work, and the freedom to decide on the content and timing of its reports and to publish and disseminate them expeditiously.
+(INTOSAI Lima Declaration Section 17)

 The Auditor General is free to decide on the content and timing of its reports.
 However, the Auditor General may submit a report at any time to the Prime Minister, if deemed necessary to take immediate action against any loss or damage already incurred or impending upon the fixed and current national assets.
 There is no legal provision for publishing the report.
 However, the Auditor General publishes and disseminates the report after submission of annual audit report to the Parliament.

-Legislation should fix the time within which the OAG should submit the audit report to the Prime Minister, and make provision for publishing the report to the public after submission to the Prime Minister, preferably, at the same time, presenting it to the Parliament if in session.
-28 To the extent the findings of the Supreme Audit Institution are not delivered as legally valid and enforceable judgments, the Supreme Audit Institution shall be empowered to approach the authority, which is responsible for taking the necessary measures and require the accountable party to accept responsibility.
-(Lima Declaration Section 11.2) The audit findings are discussed with the auditees during the audit.
-The preliminary audit reports are during the audit.
+to the public after submission to the Prime Minister, preferably, at the same time, presenting it to the Parliament if in session.

+28. To the extent the findings of the Supreme Audit Institution are not delivered as legally valid and enforceable judgments, the Supreme Audit Institution shall be empowered to approach the authority, which is responsible for taking the necessary measures and require the accountable party to accept responsibility.
+(Lima Declaration Section 11.2)

+The audit findings are discussed with the auditees during the audit.
 The preliminary audit reports are forwarded to the auditees for their comments with copy to the ministry's secretariat.
-Upon receipt of the ministry's secretariat.
-Upon receipt of the ministry's secretariat.
-Upon receipt of the ministry secretariat.
 Upon receipt of the comments, the final draft audit report is prepared and issued to the concerned auditee and copied to the secretariat of the respective ministry.
-The audit report is finalized on receipt of the response from the auditee from the audite for response.
-The audit reports within the period specified by Parliament.
-The audit reports within the period specified by Parliament.
-The audit reports within the period specified by Parliament.
-The audit reports within the period specified by Parliament.
-The audit reports within the period specified by Parliament.
-The audit reports within the period specified by Parliament.
-The secretariat of the respective ministry secretariat of the respective ministry.
-The audit report is finalized on receipt of the response from the audit reports of the time granted for response.
-The audit reports have been disseminated to the public Ayearly progress report of the follow up action taken by the concerned office is refused to the Parliament.
+The audit report is finalized on receipt of the response from the auditee or on expiry of the time granted for response.

+The audit reports have been disseminated to the public by putting on the OAG website after submission of the reports to the Prime Minister.
+The audit reports of the last four years were not tabled in the Parliament due to dissolution of the Parliament.
 However, after the reconstitution of the Parliament this has been tabled.
-There is an enormous backlog in hearing the The Public Accounts Committee should be made more effective to complete hearing of the audit reports within the period specified by the Parliament.
+There is an enormous backlog in hearing the audit objections by the Public Accounts Committee.

+The Public Accounts Committee should be made more effective to complete hearing of the audit reports within the period specified by the Parliament.

 The secretariat of the respective ministry should form a separate cell to resolve audit irregularities in coordination with the respective auditee, FCGO, and the OAG.

-A yearly progress report of the follow up action taken by the concerned office is required to be issued. ŏ♂ Qualifications and Skills of the Auditor Qualified accountants are needed to sign audit opinions, a Qualifications and Skills of the Auditor Qualified accountants are needed to sign audit opinions, and auditors must have adequate professional expertise and technical knowledge to carry out audits. nd technical knowledge to carry out audits.
-29. The government and the SAI accounting schools syllabus should cover all areas recommended by International Federation of Accountants' educational standards.
-(IES) Government has its own training institutions, Nepal Administrative Staff College (NASC) and Revenue Training Center (RTC), which have specialized and qualified trainers, training materials, and curricula.
-Training is carried out for periods of 5 weeks to 3 months.
-OAG has its own training directorate to provide The syllabus provided to the auditors by the OAG and NASC should cover all IES-recommended areas of training.
-The period of orientation training should be increased to at least 10 weeks for newly recruited staff.
+A yearly progress report of the follow up action taken by the concerned office is required to be issued.

+Qualifications and Skills of the Auditor

+Qualified accountants are needed to sign audit opinions, and auditors must have adequate professional expertise and technical knowledge to carry out audits.

+29. The government and the SAI accounting schools

+Government has its own training institutions, Nepal Administrative

+The syllabus provided to the auditors by the OAG and